 5 Great Online Sources for Classic Car Parts

 One of the great challenges of owning a classic car is sourcing replacement car parts at a decent price.
-To help you in your hunt, we’re highlighting six of the best online sources for classic car parts.
+To help you in your hunt, we're highlighting five of the best online sources for classic car parts.

 Searching for Classic Car Parts?

-If you drive a contemporary car, finding replacement auto parts is as easy as driving to the nearest auto parts store and telling the clerk behind the counter what you need.
+If you drive a contemporary car, finding replacement auto parts is as easy as consulting the driver’s manual, driving to the nearest auto parts store and telling the clerk behind the counter what you need.
 If you want to save money, it’s still fairly easy to source a used part at a used car parts dealer or auto wrecker.

-If you ride is vintage, however, finding classic car parts can be a challenge.
+If your ride is vintage, however, finding classic car parts can be a challenge.
 Classic car owners often find that the parts they need are prohibitively expensive, or (even worse) simply not available.
 These owners need to be resourceful and creative, and the hunt for replacement parts they need to keep their old cars running like new often takes them online.
-Here are 6 of the best online sources for classic car parts.
+Here are five of the best online sources for classic car parts.

 The Chevrolet Website